 - The legal purpose of open meetings is to allow individuals to observe and participate in the deliberations of public bodies.
-Meetings of public bodies must be open to the public unless closed pursuant to a statutory exception.
-R.S.
-42:16 42:18 allow closed executive sessions.
+Meetings of public bodies must be open to the public unless closed pursuant to a statutory exception, such as set forth in R.S.
+42:16 42:18, which authorizes closed executive sessions.
 Public bodies must provide an opportunity for public comment prior to action on the agenda item upon which a vote is to be taken.
 The governing body may adopt reasonable rules and restrictions regarding the comment period. - R.S.
 42:14, requires each public body, except school boards, conducting a meeting that is subject to the notice requirement of R.S.
-42:19(A), to allow a public comment period prior to action on an agenda item upon which a vote is to be taken. - School boards are subject to R.S.
-42:15

-• A similar obligation is imposed for school boards, except that public comment must occur prior to taking any vote and must occur before each topic and not at the beginning of the meeting.
+42:19(A), to allow a public comment period prior to action on an agenda item upon which a vote is to be taken. - A similar obligation is imposed for school boards, except that public comment must occur prior to taking any vote and must occur before each topic and not at the beginning of the meeting.
 R.S.
-42:15...
+42:15.

 Q.11.
 Are public bodies required to give notice before they meet?
 R.S.
-42:19
+42:19 and; (2) no later than twenty-four (24) hours, exclusive of Saturdays, Sundays, and legal holidays, before any regular, special, or re-scheduled meeting.

 A.11.
 Yes.
-All public bodies, except the legislature and its committees, shall give written public notice of any meeting.
+All public bodies, except the Legislature and its committees, shall give written public notice of any meeting.

-If the meeting is a regular meeting established by law, resolution, or ordinance, the written public notice must be given at the beginning of each calendar year and
+If the meeting is a regular meeting established by law, resolution, or ordinance, the written public notice must be given (1) at the beginning of each calendar year